biomedicalinformaticsgroup/bionlp_resources/README.md

 - hpo_value, it is the name associated to the HPO ID.
 - cui, it is the coresponding UMLS CUI link to that hpo_id.
 One hpo_id can have multiple CUIs.
 Each one will be reporting on a different line.

 The function has only one parameter called 'path'.
 The default value is './' which means that the generated table will be saved on the current directory where the function is run in.
-Changing the default value is saving the file to the given directory.
+Changing the default value allow to save the file to the given directory.

 ```python
 import pickle